RasaHQ/rasa/docs/domains.rst

 Custom Actions and Slots
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To reference custom actions and slots in your domain, you need to reference them by their module path.
-For example, if you have a module called ``my_actions`` containing a class ``MyAwesomeAction``, and module ``my_slots`` containing ``MyAwesomeSlot``, you would add these lines to the domain file:
+If the action server is running with your custom action modules loaded (see :ref:`customactions`) you need to add them to the actions list.
+A custom slot needs to be referenced by its module path.
+For example, if you have a custom action called ``my_awesome_action`` and a slot module ``my_slots`` containing the ``MyAwesomeSlot`` class, you would add this to your domain file:

 .. code-block:: yaml

    actions:
-     - my_actions.MyAwesomeAction
+     - my_awesome_action
      ...

    slots: